jelorivera08/front-end-exam/README.md

 * Use React (with hooks) and make your own webpack config
 * You can change anything you want (server stuff included) as long as the above list is completed.
 * This isn't a backend test, don't make it require any databases.
-* If you decide to use a precompiler of any kind (js/css/etc..) we need to be able to run it with `npm run build`.
 * We don't want to run any `npm install -g whatever` commands. **NO GLOBAL DEPENDENCIES**
 * Tests are good.
 * Be practical, but at the same time, show-off your skills here.